harryngict/NetworkCompose/README.md

 ## II.
 Testability

-For improved testability, `NetworkSwift` provides mock implementations, empowering developers to write effective unit tests.
+For improved testability, `NetworkCompose` provides mock implementations, empowering developers to write effective unit tests.
 This ensures robustness in various scenarios and easy validation of the library's behavior.

 ## III.
 Integration